Cumulocity-IoT/cumulocity-image-animation-widget/README.md

 ### Runtime Widget Deployment?

 * This widget supports runtime deployment.
-Download the [Runtime Binary](https://github.com/SoftwareAG/cumulocity-image-animation-widget/releases/download/1.0.0/image-animation-widget.zip) and follow runtime deployment instructions from [here](https://github.com/SoftwareAG/cumulocity-runtime-widget-loader).
+Download the [Runtime Binary](https://github.com/SoftwareAG/cumulocity-image-animation-widget/releases/download/1.0.0/image-animation-widget.zip) and use application builder to install your runtime widget.

 ## Userguide
 This guide will teach you how to add the widget in your existing or new dashboard.